 Carl Gustav (C.G.)
 Jung at his home library in Küsnacht, Switzerland.
 Kairos Film Foundation photo.
 Used with permission.

-⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos, the short-run series Speaking with Laura, and recorded lectures by Jungian analysts.
+⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos, the limited-run series Speaking with Laura, and recorded lectures by Jungian analysts.

 2025 EPISODES